 The Canon PowerShot G7 X Mark II is a step in the right direction for Canon and features many improvements over its predecessor.
-It also features a zoom lens that’s even more ambitious than the Sony RX100 which may earn it a distinction place in our best point and shoot camera list.
+It also features a zoom lens that’s even more ambitious than the Sony RX100, which may earn it a distinctive place in our best point-and-shoot camera list.
 You’ll just have to visit it to find out!
 Get our recommendation of the best digital camera with this review.

 Why We Like It – Canon PowerShot G7 X Mark II

 The Canon PowerShot G7 X Mark II Camera is easy to use and features image capture that can compete with some entry-level DSLRs, like the Canon EOS Rebel T5, and that’s really saying something.
-It does a good job in low light, an optical zoom lens rated at f/1.8, and Full HD image quality.
+It does a good job in low light, with an optical zoom lens rated at f/1.8, and Full HD image quality.

-The Canon Powershot G7 X may look the same as their predecessor, but G7 X Mark II’s lens control ring can now be set to operate with or without click stops.
-The PowerShot G7X Mark II also has a solid zoom range (4.2x) and still produces high quality images when zoomed in a bit.
+The Canon Powershot G7 X may look the same as its predecessor, but G7 X Mark II’s lens control ring can now be set to operate with or without click stops.
+The PowerShot G7X Mark II also has a solid zoom range (4.2x) and still produces high-quality images when zoomed in a bit.
 While other cameras with a smaller-type sensor may be able to zoom in more, up to 30x (or 40x like the Canon PowerShot SX740 HS), images can become blurry or dim quickly and this won’t happen with the Canon G7 X. Still, if you are looking for massive optical zoom, consider the Nikon Coolpix B500 Point and Shoot Camera which offers 40x optical zoom.

 Although marketed at photographers, the G7 X II became popular with vloggers because of an excellent AF System and 24-100mm (equivalent) f/2.8-1.8 lens.
 Wi-fi is built into the G7 X Mark II and the Canon Camera Connect App allows you to copy images and videos to Android or iOS devices, change the focal length, adjust focus, and much more.
 Unfortunately, the Canon PowerShot isn’t Waterproof, so consider the Olympus Tough TG-6 Point and Shoot Camera if you need to shoot underwater.